 A new 1 million gallon water tower near the intersection of Pioneer and Old Sauk Road will improve emergency water supply, fire protection, and system reliability on Madison's far west side.
-It will be a composite-style water tower with a poured concrete base topped with a steel tank.
-Construction will begin in 2017 and be completed in 2018.
+It is a composite-style water tower with a poured concrete base topped with a steel tank.
+Construction began in 2017 and the tower went into service on December 4, 2018.
+The project will be completed in 2019 with ancillary work within the structure and landscaping, paving, and final grading on the site.